atcll-pei2021/atcll-pei2021.github.io/doc_source/document/content/Web Application/Structure/_index.md

 - auth.py - management of the accounts: validation and intermediate on the access to the database
 - /templates - folder containing all the Static rendered Jinja2 HTML files
   - /templates/template.html - contains the base HTML page for the dashboard
-  - /templates/detection.html - extends _template_ and has the HTML code to show the detection of vehicles, devices, people and two wheelers
+  - /templates/detection.html - extends _template_ and has the HTML code to show the detection of vehicles, devices, people and two-wheelers
   - /templates/moliceiros.html - extends _template_ and has the HTML code to show the detection data of moliceiros
   - /templates/base.html - contains the base HTML page for managing the accounts
   - /templates/login.html - extends _base_ and has the HTML code to login into the account